ghiscoding/excel-builder-vanilla/README.md

 - v4.x is now ESM-Only
 - new Streaming API for large datasets

-The project now requires only 1 small dependency which is [fflate](https://github.com/101arrowz/fflate).
+The project now requires only 1 small external dependency which is [fflate](https://github.com/101arrowz/fflate).

 ### Summary

-This modernization is providing a huge decrease in the final build size, with only 1 dependency, and also offers better performance 🚀
+This modernization provides a huge decrease in the final build size, with only 1 dependency, and also offers better performance 🚀

 ### Used by